student-IH-labs-and-stuff/BER-DAFT-MAR21/Labs/SQLtoPython.md

 6. Summarise and visualise the relationship between the no. of posts each user has made with the median view count for that users' posts.
 Bonus - add in other interesting features such as the comment buckets to your visualisation.

-**:exclamation: If you feel you are already good at Python/Pandas and don't need the instructions in `main.ipynb` to walk you through the steps, please feel free to skip `main.ipynb` and create your own solution files.**
+**:exclamation: If you feel you are already good at Python/Pandas and don't need the instructions in `sqlpy.ipynb` to walk you through the steps, please feel free to skip `sqlpy.ipynb` and create your own solution files.**

 ## Deliverables

-- `main.ipynb` with your responses to each of the questions.
+- `sqlpy.ipynb` with your responses to each of the questions.
 - `stackoverflow.csv` containing the 'cleaned' merged dataset.
-- visualisation inside `main.ipynb` or other tool, such as tableau /excel chart exported as png.
+- visualisation inside `sqlpy.ipynb` or other tool, such as tableau /excel chart exported as png.

 ## Submission